Teardrop Breast Implants: What to Consider?

 What are Gummy Bear Implants?

 The name “gummy bear” is derived from the soft, pliable texture of the implants which is similar to the popular candy.
-Gummy bear implants come in a variety of shapes and sizes to fit different body types and aesthetic goals.
+Gummy bear implants come in a variety of shapes and sizes to fit different body types and cosmetic surgery goals.
 As with other types of breast implants, they require surgery and carry risks such as infection, bleeding, and capsular contracture.
+Please be advised that Dr Doyle no longer uses gummy bear breast implants, as there are now more advanced implant options available.

 Advantages